Understand the difference between authentication and authorization and how they are used to protect systems and information.

 Conclusion

-Authentication and authorization are an important part of modern application security.
+Understanding the difference between authentication and authorization is an important prerequisite for building secure digital systems.
 Having an effective authentication and authorization mechanism can ensure the security of user data and prevent unauthorized access to the application.
 Token-based authentication and authorization works in unison to first verify the user and then issue a token.
-The token is then used by the application to proof identity of the user when communicating with backend systems.
-After authentication, when the user is known, a set of scopes and claims are issued in the token.
+The token is then used by the application to prove identity of the user when communicating with backend systems.
+After authentication, when the user is known, a set of scopes and claims is issued in the token.
 Scopes and claims are used by the resource server to determine what the user is authorized to access.

 Jonas Iggbom